-The initial visit enables a more detailed discussion about the potential relationship and requirements on both sides of the partnership and discussions regarding potential timescales to proceed to the next stage.
+This second stage enables a more detailed discussion about the potential relationship and requirements on both sides of the partnership and discussions regarding potential timescales to proceed to the next stage.

-The meeting is divided into three sections, the first dedicated to the requirements for the Policy Compliance Review, the second section a detailed discussion on the procedures and requirements for Institutional Approval and the third dedicated to the process and requirements of Programme(s) Validation.
+The meeting is divided into three sections, the first dedicated to the Preliminary Administrative Audit (where required) and final Administrative Audit process and requirements, the second section a detailed discussion on the procedures and requirements for Institutional Approval and the third dedicated to the process and requirements of Programme(s) Validation.